 “This is a Christmas story for all the Christians in the world.
 I make this story to remind people of the story.

 What’s this Banumbirr (Morning Star).
 Look.
 The big star is working miracles and is baby Jesus.
 Every church knows this story.”

 Gali Yalkarriwuy Gurruwiwi grew up on Galiwin’ku (Elcho Island) in the 1950’s which at the time was run by Methodist missionaries.
 At first deeply troubled by the differences between Christian teaching and Yolnu beliefs, he found common ground in Banumbirr – the Morning Star.
 It is an important star to Yolngu people and he sees it as a unifying symbol.

 Linger Longer is time lapsed video of cool scenes.
 My favorite is the time lapse of snails climbing up a branch.
 Watch the video here:

 If you are getting this as an email, you will need to go to the web version to access the video.

-We went out to eat at a well reviewed restaurant called Tim’s Surf and Turf.
+We went out to eat at a well-reviewed restaurant called Tim’s Surf and Turf.
 The unique ordering process uses a slip where one checks the box of what you want to eat, then you stand in line at the bar with your slip to get your drinks, and then pay for everything.

 While Rob is standing in the really long line to turn in our order, he gets an email telling us that our train departure tomorrow, The Ghan, will be delayed for a day as some of the track is underwater due to Cyclone Esther.
-This throws Rob into a flurry of activity cancelling hotel rooms and rescheduling flights on the other end.
+This throws Rob into a flurry of activity canceling hotel rooms and rescheduling flights on the other end.

 My concern is that it may be delayed again and heavy rains are in the forecast.